openmainframeproject/tac/programs/infrastructure/plan.md

 * Infrastructure maintenance
 * Documentation of infrastructure ( will be hosted in this site )

+Develop a service level agreement with expectations for each of the above.
+Specifically:

+* Time frame from request to completion
+* Levels of communications, including when and how often, to whom
+* Overall availability of services
+* Return to service expectations
+* Currency of software maintenance and releases

 Projects will generally have lateraility to use the provided guest instances as it makes sense for thier community.
 Expectations of the individual project:

 * Define who specifically will have access to the mainframe.
 Credentials are to be shared via a secure vault.